ThisPersonCodesLots/DimGlow/README.md

 ### Behind the scenes
 - This project was built using Visual Studio 2022.
 To run the application, open the solution file in Visual Studio and build the project.
 The executable file will be located in the bin folder of the project directory.
+Just move the entire /src files in the main directory and run *DimGlow.sl*

 - It's used primarily for reducing eye strain when using a laptop screen in dark environments (e.g. in bed, on a plane, etc.).